 - If you convert your normal car to off-peak the rebates are a little different.
 You receive a cash rebate of $1,100 every six months together with the usual $500 flat discount on annual tax.

 - Another incentive is that car insurance tends to be cheaper.
 For instance Budget Direct Insurance offers a ? discount on Off-Peak Cars.

 - The scheme certainly becomes more attractive when Certificate of Entitlement (COE) prices are factored in.
 When COE prices are low the $17,000 rebate starts to look more viable.
 The rebate then really helps to offset the cost of your COE and registration fees when buying a new car.

-- Back in 2014 when COE prices were more than $70,000 you would still have to fork out more than $100K for a car you couldn’t use regularly!
-But as COE prices continue to drop, OPC cars definitely become a more appealing option.
+- But when COE prices are more than $70,000 you still have to fork out more than $100K for a car you couldn’t use regularly!
+But if COE prices drop, OPC cars definitely become a more appealing option.